1. Health Hub

 Understanding your best treatment options for a cold sore outbreak

 Cold sores—also known as oral herpes or fever blisters—are small, fluid-filled blisters that appear on or around the lips.
 They are caused by the herpes simplex virus type 1 (HSV-1), which spreads through skin-to-skin contact or saliva exposure.
+A cold sore will go away on its own within one to two weeks, but these outbreaks can be very painful.
+Because of this, most people look for treatment options that can help them get rid of these uncomfortable sores fast.

 Unfortunately, once you have this viral infection, you carry it for life.
 The virus will stay dormant for weeks or months and only reappear during an outbreak or flare-up.
 Although cold sores cannot be cured, several treatment options are available to reduce your symptoms and speed up the healing process.